 GLA Celebrates 75 Years: Looking Back – Focusing Ahead

-In 2020, GLA is recognizing 75 years and is proud and grateful for its journey of protection and preservation in a fast-changing society with growing challenges and opportunities.
+2020 marked an incredibly important milestone for the Glen Lake Association (GLA) as it recognized 75 years.
+The GLA is proud and grateful for its journey of protection and preservation in a fast-changing society with growing challenges and opportunities.

 It was 1945 when a group of property owners convened the first association meeting.
 The mission was to protect the amazingly pristine and delicate natural resource known as Glen Lake and the connecting environs.

 Since then, there have been many notable events–naturally-occurring and man-made–that have impacted the nonprofit and charted a course to the present.